-Authentication methods in Azure Active Directory - OATH tokens
+Authentication methods in Microsoft Entra ID - OATH tokens

 OATH TOTP (Time-based One Time Password) is an open standard that specifies how one-time password (OTP) codes are generated.
 OATH TOTP can be implemented using either software or hardware to generate the codes.
-Azure AD doesn't support OATH HOTP, a different code generation standard.
+Microsoft Entra ID doesn't support OATH HOTP, a different code generation standard.

 OATH software tokens

 Software OATH tokens are typically applications such as the Microsoft Authenticator app and other authenticator apps.
-Azure AD generates the secret key, or seed, that's input into the app and used to generate each OTP.
+Microsoft Entra ID generates the secret key, or seed, that's input into the app and used to generate each OTP.

 The Authenticator app automatically generates codes when set up to do push notifications so a user has a backup even if their device doesn't have connectivity.
 Third-party applications that use OATH TOTP to generate codes can also be used.

 Some OATH TOTP hardware tokens are programmable, meaning they don't come with a secret key or seed pre-programmed.
 These programmable hardware tokens can be set up using the secret key or seed obtained from the software token setup flow.
 Customers can purchase these tokens from the vendor of their choice and use the secret key or seed in their vendor's setup process.

 Microsoft Entra ID supports the use of OATH-TOTP SHA-1 tokens that refresh codes every 30 or 60 seconds.
 Customers can purchase these tokens from the vendor of their choice.
 Hardware OATH tokens are available for users with a Microsoft Entra ID P1 or P2 license.

 The preview is only supported in Azure Global and Azure Government clouds.